Many retailers are wondering, “How can I get more sales from men in my retail store?”

 1. Have a hook

-While Saks in New York has a barbershop and coffeehouse, the big draw is a monthly rotating pop-up shop that features 200 styles of sneakers, 40 of which are Saks exclusives.
+While Saks in New York has a barbershop and coffeehouse, the big draw and retail success is a monthly rotating pop-up shop that features 200 styles of sneakers, 40 of which are Saks exclusives.
 According to Marc Metrick, President of Saks, footwear is thegateway drug sure to snare male shoppers—and get them to check out the rest of the store.

 2. Improve your selling techniques

 Men are in a hurry and they trust what associates tell them.
 But be careful, they are not looking for a person to just pester or bug them.
 Can I help you with anything?just won’t work on them.
-They are looking for a person they can trust to help them compare and contrast, to be there at the dressing room when they’re half-dressed to give him options, and ready when something fits to show the same product in variations.
+They are looking for a person they can trust to help them compare and contrast, to be there at the dressing room when they’re half-dressed to give them options, and ready when something fits to show the same product in variations.

 Why?
 Because men find the perfect fit and then buy in bulk.
 And because 28% say a lack of responsiveness from associates is their biggest pet peeve when shopping.
 That’s basically one in three you’ll tick off if you miss this.